NainaSahiri/Grad_Project1_Group3/DailyUpdates.md

 ###### Sindhuja Vilipala
 I have implemented trigonometric functions.
 Need to check whether the functions are working are not.

+###### Anjana Thanguturi
+I worked on the presentation of our mid and working on speech recognition functionalities.

 -----------------------------------------------------------------------------------------------------
 #### October 7th
 ###### Srujan Kumar Reddy Yeruva